Article

 1. Have I set myself up for success today?

 It sounds cheesy, but so many days are ruined before they even get started.
 Impossible meeting schedules and task lists make anyone feel frazzled.
 If you are feeling overwhelmed before you’ve even started, take a step back.
 Take a look at your calendar and your to-do list and strip it down to what’s critical for today.
-You’ve already Marie Kondo-ed your closet, now it’s time to take that philosophy to your calendar.
+You've already ordered the latest suggested organization gadgets and trays from Amazon, but what about organizing your day?
 Protect your time and block off time to get necessary tasks completed.
 Define your finish line before you get started.

 2. Am I leading by example?